- 20 Nov 2020

 - film and TV production

-- work in people’s homes can continue for essential services
+- work in people’s homes can continue only for urgent and essential services

 Businesses that can continue to operate at Level 4 must:

-- ensure that work from home is the default position, particularly with regards to staff who are assessed as at possible risk - where working from home is not possible businesses and organisations are encouraged to manage travel demand through staggered start times and flexible working patterns
+- note that work from home where possible is a legal requirement.
+Where working from home is not possible businesses and organisations are encouraged to manage travel demand through staggered start times and flexible working patterns

-- plan for the minimum number of people needed on site to operate safely and effectively and maintain their service/operations
+- ensure that there are only the minimum number of people needed on site to operate safely and effectively and maintain their service/operations

 - ensure 2 metres physical distancing, good ventilation, the wearing of face coverings and effective hand and respiratory hygiene should be maintained where possible - these are the most effective means of preventing transmission of the virus